-Lakeland has great schools and educators, but our parents need more access to high-quality educational options: To be competitive and forward-thinking, we need to focus on reducing waiting lists and bringing more options to create the best educational ecosystem.
+Polk County has great schools and educators, but our parents need more access to high-quality educational options: to be competitive and forward-thinking, we need to focus on reducing waiting lists and bringing more options to create the best educational ecosystem.

-Most of Lakeland’s A-rated public schools have long waiting lists and leaving thousands of students with no availability to attend.
-Lakeland’s talent pipeline is at risk: Due to a lack of available qualified professionals, Lakeland businesses must recruit from outside the county.
+Most of Polk County's A-rated public schools have long waiting lists, leaving thousands of students with no availability to attend.
+Lakeland’s talent pipeline is at risk.
+Due to a lack of available qualified professionals, Polk County businesses must recruit from outside the county.
 But many, citing lack of access to A-rated public schools for their children, won’t move here.
 Instead, they send their children — and the per-pupil funding that follows them — to other Florida school districts.

-Lakeland’s future is brighter if we get this right: Rising student achievement today means a more prosperous Lakeland tomorrow.
-Lakeland employers will be able to hire the high-skill talent they need — whether found locally or from outside of Lakeland — to operate and thrive in Lakeland.
-Lakeland’s tax base will have the means to meet local government budget demands.
-Lakeland will be able to compete and thrive in the 21st-century knowledge economy.
+Polk County’s future is brighter if we get this right: rising student achievement today means a more prosperous Polk County tomorrow.
+Employers will be able to hire the high-skill talent they need to operate and thrive in Polk County.
+Our county's tax base will have the means to meet local government budget demands and will be able to compete and thrive in the 21st-century knowledge economy.

 Instead of taking a neutral role in education performance and policy, Lakeland Leads stands beside their education leaders to work in partnership to produce a skilled workforce of tomorrow.